Ballpark prediction for the hadronic light-by-light contribution to the muon (g-2)_{\mu}

-With this ballpark estimate and the numbers collected in Table~\ref{SMcont}, we draw a new window for the existing discrepancy between the experimental value for the $(g-2)_{\mu}$ and its Standard Model prediction from $3.7\sigma$ to $3.0\sigma$ considering the lower and upper extremes of your ballpark, respectively.
+With this ballpark estimate and the numbers collected in Table~\ref{SMcont}, we draw a window for the existing discrepancy between the experimental value for the $(g-2)_{\mu}$ and its Standard Model prediction from $3.0\sigma$ to $2.6\sigma$ considering the lower and upper extremes of our ballpark, respectively.

 For comparison with approaches that considered a pseudoscalar-pole contribution (i.e, $c=0$ in Eqs.~(\ref{P01}) and (\ref{P12})) instead of a pseudoscalar-exchange, we also report what would be our ballpark estimation for such scenario: